Bad character evidence: Definition

-Bad character evidence is evidence of, or a disposition towards misconduct; other than evidence which has to do with the alleged facts of the offense with which the defendant is charged or is evidence of misconduct in connection with the investigation or prosecution of that offence.
+Bad character evidence is evidence of, or a disposition towards misconduct; other than evidence which has to do with the alleged facts of the offence with which the defendant is charged or is evidence of misconduct in connection with the investigation or prosecution of that offence.
 Misconduct is defined as "the commission of an offence or other reprehensible behaviour".

-Bad character in relation to the alleged facts offense itself has always been admissible for obvious reasons.
+Bad character in relation to the alleged facts of the offence itself has always been admissible for obvious reasons (and is excluded by the definition).
 The Act provides for different rules in relation to the bad character of defendants, and that of non-defendants.
 In assessing the probative value of evidence it is assumed to be true, unless there is material to suggest the contrary.

-Apart from evidence of previous convictions, other evidence, amounting to "reprehensible behaviour" is admissible.
-The Government stated the following during debate:

-"Examples of where it might be appropriate to admit such evidence include circumstances where evidence on a number of charges being tried concurrently is cross-admissible in respect of the other charges.

-It might also be appropriate to admit evidence relating to charges on which the defendant was acquitted, as I have already cited in the example of.
-It would be unfortunate if an argument were to be accepted that, because a person has not actually been convicted of the offense, it cannot be said that the evidence shows that he has indeed committed such an offense and it is therefore excluded".
+Admissible bad character evidence can include evidence of behaviour that has not led to a criminal conviction, and can include cases heard before foreign courts.